 10. Pfeiffer Beach, Big Sur

-One of the best things to do in the Big Sur area is exploring the Pfeiffer Beach.
+One of the best things to do in the Big Sur area is exploring the Pfeiffer Beach – the purple sand beach.
 This beach is most popular for the Keyhole Rock.
 This rock has a small hole in the center, looking like a keyhole.
 The Pfeiffer Beach is beautiful during winter sunsets when the sunlight can be seen through the hole.
 There’s also beauty in the sand after a rainy day.
 You’ll find purple spots on the sand caused due to erosion of Manganese garnet.

 11. Moonstone Beach, Cambria

 Looking for beautiful moonstones?
-You’ll find so many of these smooth stones on Moonstone Beach.
+You’ll find so many of these smooth stones on Moonstone Beach which should be part of your central California coast itinerary.
 You can also walk the boardwalk above the beach and look out for gray whales, sea lions, sea otters and dolphins.
 The 2-mile boardwalk provides beautiful views of the ocean and beyond.
 It’s also accessible and dog-friendly.

 12. Morro Rock Beach, Morro Bay